-In 2011 the bottled water industry was a dynamic part of the U.S. economy, accounting for about $109.8 billion in output, or just below 1% of GDP.
+In 2011 (the most recent available data) the bottled water industry was a dynamic part of the U.S. economy, accounting for about $109.8 billion in output, or just below 1% of GDP.

 - Bottled water manufacturers, along with their wholesale and retail partners, directly or indirectly employed approximately 499,241 Americans in 2011